 Benefits can't start until the claims administrator knows of the injury, so report the injury and file the claim form with your employer as soon as possible.
 State law requires that within one working day of receiving a claim form employers authorize medical care consistent with applicable treatment guidelines for the injury.
 Employers may be liable for as much as \$10,000 in treatment until a claim is accepted or rejected.
 Delays in reporting may delay workers' compensation benefits, and you could lose your right to benefits if your employer does not learn of your injury within 30 days of the date of injury.
 If your injury or illness develops over time, report it as soon as you learn it was caused by your job.
-To ensure your right to benefits, report every injury, no matter how slight, and request a claim form if it's more than a minor injury requiring only first aid.
+To ensure your right to benefits, more than a minor injury requiring only first aid.